nchah/tech-graph/README.md

 The first implementation was in Python using the `matplotlib` and `networkx` libraries.
 However, the resulting static pngs didn't have the interactiveness that make some nice visualizations all the more impactful.
 For that, I switched the stack to use JavaScript and the [D3.js](https://d3js.org/) library.
-Some of the checkboxes on the page make use of [Material Design Lite](https://github.com/google/material-design-lite) elements.

 ## Limitations